CodeYourFuture/syllabus-archive/js-core/lesson1.md

 You should get the node version printed on your terminal, for example, `v7.3.0`

-2. Fork the repositroy - https://github.com/Code-Your-Future/JS-Core-1-Exercises and **Clone** it locally.
+2. Fork the repository - https://github.com/Code-Your-Future/JS-Core-1-Exercises and **Clone** it locally.

 3. Once you have the repo locally, go to the folder on your terminal and run `node main.js`